-We know there are several different web resources at a student’s fingertips through a simple internet search.
+We know there are several different web resources at our student’s and alumni's fingertips through a simple internet search.
 Our team has vetted the best resources online for students to use legitimate job search platforms for their program and professional associations that will expand their network.

-Handshake: RIT’s career platform offers students co-op opportunities that automatically qualify as co-op credit, connection with employers all over the nation, and a more personalized experience to help drive your career search.
-Learn more about Handshake
+Handshake Open: This career platform offers students job opportunities, connections with employers all over the nation, and more personalized experiences to help drive your career search.

 Glassdoor: RIT students have access to Glassdoor Unlimited.
 This website is a great resource for finding internships across the nation and researching companies.
 Get an inside look at salaries, company reviews, and potential interview questions from past applicants and current employees.